 6. Whitstable Beach, Kent

-As one of the more beautiful and idyllic locations, Whitstable beach is a real treat for a day trip out of London.
+As one of the more beautiful and idyllic locations, Whitstable Beach is a real treat for a day trip out of London.
 It has the whole package and the pebbly beach is just one selling point.
-There are an array of gorgeous little book-shops lining the twirling streets, delicious bakeries oozing the fresh smells of homemade bread and quintessential pubs ready to take your order after a splash in the sea.
-As one of the quieter beaches in the UK, it benefits from the de-clutter of day-to-day-life.
+There are an array of gorgeous little bookshops lining the winding streets, delicious bakeries oozing the fresh smells of homemade bread and quintessential pubs ready to take your order after a splash in the sea.
+As one of the quieter beaches in the UK, it benefits from the de-clutter of day-to-day life.

 7. Mersea Island, Essex

 Head over to Essex if you’re looking for a magical retreat on the tiny island of Mersea.
 Known for its mouth-watering seafood and old-world charms, Mersea is the perfect place to sit and relax, enjoying good food (such as its Colchester native oyster) and lounging on the beach.
 You can choose from East or West Mersea – the west is a small fishing town, with soft, sandy beaches and a wide selection of shops, restaurants and pubs.
 The east attracts people who prefer rural, wild natural beaches and large open spaces.